Mimic offers dozens of features to assist you in producing movies. Following are some of the key features.

 See Quick Access Toolbar.

-The Quick Launch bar allows you to search for any Mimic file or command.
+The Quick Launch bar lets you search for any Mimic file or command.
 It is located in the upper-right corner of the interface.
 You can press CTRL+Q on your keyboard to move focus to the Quick Launch bar so you can begin typing.